rikudoukarthik/r4ebird-intro/README.md

 There are two main ways to create your own local copy of this project directory:

 1. For participants of the KBMM 2024 R workshop, use the Google Drive link that was shared with you and download the *entire folder* (not individual subfolders).
 It is important to retain this folder structure as is. (*Note: this already includes the latest EBD data we will use in the workshop.*)
-1. For Git users, clone this GitHub repository onto your system
+1. For Git users, clone this GitHub repository onto your system:

-  1.1.
-Follow the steps in [this quick tutorial](https://argoshare.is.ed.ac.uk/healthyr_book/clone-an-existing-github-project-to-new-rstudio-project.html#fig:chap14-fig-clone) to clone the repository from GitHub onto a specified local directory.
+    - Follow the steps in [this quick tutorial](https://argoshare.is.ed.ac.uk/healthyr_book/clone-an-existing-github-project-to-new-rstudio-project.html#fig:chap14-fig-clone) to clone the repository from GitHub onto a specified local directory.

-  1.1.
-Since the EBD data have not been committed to the GitHub repository, these need to be downloaded separately [from eBird](https://ebird.org/data/download/ebd) and stored in `data/`.
+    - Since the EBD data have not been committed to the GitHub repository, these need to be downloaded separately [from eBird](https://ebird.org/data/download/ebd) and stored in `data/`.
 In the workshop, we use the dataset filtered for the latest available month and for the state of Kerala, so you are recommended to apply these same filters when downloading.

 **NOTE:** It is important that the entire directory is downloaded, including the R Project file (`r4ebird-intro.Rproj`).
 This is a crucial element of setting up the directory, and offers several benefits  such as ability to refer to files using relative paths, and more broadly, reproducibility.
 See [this short explainer](https://rfortherestofus.com/2022/10/rstudio-projects) for why it is the preferred method of working in RStudio.
 If you're interested in the advanced nitty-gritties, see [this](https://r4ds.hadley.nz/workflow-scripts.html#projects) or [this](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) article on the importance of project-oriented workflows.